 Line 32b.
 Waiver Amortization Bases and Amortization Installments.
-Outstanding balance - If the plan's funding shortfall (determined under Code section 430(c)(4) and ERISA section 303(c)(4), reflecting the full amount of the funding target) is zero, all waiver amortization bases and related installments are considered fully amortized.
+Outstanding balance - If the plan's funding shortfall (determined under Code section 430(c)(4) and ERISA section 303(c)(4)) is zero, all waiver amortization bases and related installments are considered fully amortized.
 In this case, enter zero.
 Otherwise, enter the present value as of the valuation date of all remaining waiver amortization installments (including any installment for the current plan year), using the interest rates reported on line 21.
 Do not include any new waiver amortization base established for a waiver of minimum funding requirements for the current plan year.